nosovk/flowershow/content/Projects/CGT/pg-sql-perf.md

 CREATE EXTENSION IF NOT EXISTS pg_stat_statements;
 ```

-Stats will start collection just after its been enabled.
+Stats will start collection just after it has been enabled.

 If you want to reset stats use:
 ```sql